Skip to main content

 DESCRIPTION

-• Inflammation (infectious or noninfectious) of epididymis resulting in scrotal pain and swelling, induration of the posterior epididymis, eventual scrotal wall edema, involvement of t...
+• Inflammation (infectious or noninfectious) of the epididymis resulting in scrotal pain and swelling, induration of the posterior epididymis, involvement of the adjacent testicle, and...

 DIAGNOSIS